EmilStenstrom/django-components/docs/concepts/fundamentals/autodiscovery.md

     ...
 ```

-But for the component to be registered, the code needs to be executed - the file needs to be imported as a module.
+But for the component to be registered, the code needs to be executed - and for that, the file needs to be imported as a module.

 One way to do that is by importing all your components in `apps.py`: